 For about a buck a day, they provide high-quality, American-manufactured collagen in a hydrolyzed capsule formulation.

 This is great for those of us who hate mixing powders, or dry-scooping into our mouths.

 Their facility is cGMP certified, meaning you can trust that what comes off the assembly line is what’s promised on the label: high quality affordable supplements.

-I personally prefer this one because it also includes vitamin C, and hyaluronic acid.
+I personally like this one because it also includes vitamin C and hyaluronic acid.
 Vitamin C as previously mentioned is key for our bodies to synthesize collagen, and it’s something I always include in my supplement stack when taking collagen.

 Hyaluronic acid is ubiquitous in our skin and plays a key role in moisture maintenance.
 Skin health and hair health are inextricably linked, and though there is limited evidence of the role of hyaluronic acid in hair growth, the literature is continually growing.

 Their collagen also comes from grass-fed cows, and is hydrolyzed so that you can absorb more of the collagen.

 For all of these reasons, Codeage Amen Collagen is our #2 choice.